touchandgo-devs/touchandgo/README.rst

   pip install touchandgo
   (pip needs python-dev package to compile some libraries.
-If you don't have installed run "sudo apt-get install python-dev")
+If you don't have installed run "sudo apt-get install python-dev") if you have problems compiling lxml even with all the packages installed you shoud try to install it like this:

+  CFLAGS="-O0" pip install touchandgo

 How to use